danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/01 Create and connect to an Azure Database for MySQL Single Server/readme.md

    ![](Media/image0041.png)

-   In the **Set up New Connection** dialog box, enter a unique friendly name or the server.
+       In the **Set up New Connection** dialog box, enter a unique friendly name for the server.
 Then fill in the user name and host name.
 Use the connection information you got in exercise 2.

    ![](Media/image0042.png)